solarwinds/snap-plugin-lib/tutorial/01-simple/README.md

 }
 ```

-Here we defined collector code.
+Above code shows the simplest implementation of collector.
-In short it's an object of any type implementing Collect() method, which is the "heart" of plugin - saying what needs to be done.
+Method `Collect()` needs to be always provided - it's the "heart" of plugin, saying what needs to be done.
-In our simple case we are gathering one metric "/example/metric1" containing value 10, by calling `ctx.AddMetric(metricName, value)` but in real case those values would vary in time depending on the state of observed system.
+We are gathering one metric `/example/metric1` containing value `10`, by calling `ctx.AddMetric(metricName, value)`.
+In real application those values would vary in time (depending on the state of observed system).

+Following code is a little more complicated.
-Following code will present date and time collector, which produce 5 metrics associated with day, month, hour, minute and second of time.
+It gather current date and time, producing 5 metrics associated with current day, month, hour, minute and second of time.

+> Although its practicality is doubtful, it will be suffient to show different set of plugin-lib v2 features.
+> If you want to learn straightaway how to write useful collector, visit [Chapter 6](/tutorial/06-overview/README.md) of this tutorial.

 ```go
 type simpleCollector struct{}